 • Program Overview

-As a student in the Auto Collision Repair and Refinish Technician Program, you will:
+As a student in the Auto Collision Repair and Refinishing 1-year program, you will learn:

-• Learn the basic theories and principles used in the collision repair industry.
+• the basic theories and principles used in the collision repair industry

-• Work with various materials and systems on late-model vehicles and the proper collision repair considerations for each.
+• the specifics of various late-model vehicle materials and systems and the proper collision repair techniques for each

 Program Details

-Students in the Auto Collision Repair and Refinish program must attend full time.
+Students in the Auto Collision Repair and Refinishing program must start classes in the fall semester and attend full time.

-Auto Collision Repair and Refinish Technician Program classes may be offered at these Madison College campuses:
+Choose Auto Collision Repair and Refinishing at Madison College

 • Curriculum and Experience